cgoldber/Cookie-Generator/README.md

 To ensure that the cookies would taste good, we employed the flavor pairing component of the fitness function.
 However, we found that we did not need to weigh it heavily, as the original inspiring recipes and the emotion alignment aspect already resulted in tasty ingredient combinations.
+Weighting this component more heavily resulted in less varied flavor ingredients in recipes regardless of emotions chosen, specifically selecting for chocolate and vanilla when the coefficient is increased.

-To ensure that the cookies would actually resemble traditional cookies, our algorithm ensured that key base ingredients would never be deleted and it also maintained conventional ratios between dry ingredients, wet ingredients, etc (verified these conventions on Google).
+To ensure that the cookies would actually resemble traditional cookies, our algorithm ensured that key base ingredients would never be deleted and it also maintained conventional ratios between dry ingredients, wet ingredients, etc.
+(verified these conventions on Google).
 In addition, we also ensured that the baking instructions followed a conventional format and the parameter such as oven temperature stayed between reasonable amounts.

 Both the dissimilarity and length component of the fitness function contributed to the novelty of the system.
 The length component encourages more complex pairings that include a larger amount of ingredients.
-The dissimilarity score ensures that the recipe does not resemble any of the inspiring ingredients.
+When the length component is weighted less heavily, the flavor pairing component can force just a few high scoring ingredients, such as chocolate, coffee, and vanilla.
+The dissimilarity score ensures that the recipe does not resemble too closely the flavor ingredients of the inspiring set.

 The extent to which the recipe aligned with the user's emotion was evaluated with the emotion alignment component described above.
 This component was weighted heavily, as we very much prioritized the creation of cookies that met the user's emotional needs.
+For example, a user who is happy is more likely to receive a recipe with fruit or citrus in it while a user who is sad is more likely to receive a recipe with lavender or black tea.

 Throughout the genetic algorithm process, these evaluation metrics were employed entirely within the fitness function (except for the well-structured